 On this page

-- Ending a limited partnership
+- Find out the rules surrounding ending a limited partnership

 If all the partner(s) are not in agreement about the dissolution of the partnership, the exiting/retiring partner may continue to be liable for debts and defaults if the business continues to be run by the remaining partner(s).